Rodolfo Stange: Dictatorship role and controversies

-The general was accused of several human rights abuses, including obstruction of justice charges in the Caso Degollados and the murder of Julio Verne Acosta and Carlos Bezmalinovic, both members of the Revolutionary Left Movement, by high-ranking members of DIPOLCAR (Dirección de Inteligencia de Carabineros de Chile, the police intelligence unit).
-Nevertheless, his involvement was not proven and he has never been convicted of any crimes.
+The general was accused of several human rights cases of abuse, including obstruction of justice charges in the Caso Degollados and the murder of Julio Verne Acosta and Carlos Bezmalinovic, both members of the Revolutionary Left Movement, by high-ranking members of DIPOLCAR (Dirección de Inteligencia de Carabineros de Chile, the police intelligence unit).
+Nevertheless, his involvement was not proven and he was never convicted of any crimes.

 Stange was noted as a "champion" of Colonia Dignidad, a secretive religious enclave with ties to Nazism.
 The compound, protected by cameras, barbed wire and walls, served as a site for the torture and execution of political dissidents during the Pinochet regime.
 Leaders of the sect were also accused of extensive child sexual abuse.
 Stange was reportedly received warmly as a visitor to the Colonia during the dictatorship.

 In 2020, the public learned from a leaked document that the Chilean Police planned to rename the Police Sciences Academy after Stange.
 After public outcry and political controversy over the decision, due to Stange's role in the dictatorship, the administration withdrew the proposed name change.

+1988 plebiscite

+On the night of the 1988 plebiscite which resulted in the victory of the democratic camp and ended Pinochet's rule, Stange, Navy Chief José Toribio Merino, and Air Force Chief Fernando Matthei pushed back against Pinochet's plans to overturn the result of the vote and extend his rule, thus allowing the Chilean transition to democracy to take place as planned.